excsn/fibre/ioc/README.md

 Resolve dependencies effortlessly with the `resolve!` macro, which provides a concise, panicking API for retrieving services.
 For cases where failure is expected, the `container.get()` method returns an `Option`, allowing for graceful error handling.

 ### Robust Circular Dependency Detection
-Fibre automatically detects and prevents circular dependencies during resolution.
+`Fibre IoC` automatically detects and prevents circular dependencies during resolution.
 If Service `A` depends on `B`, and `B` depends on `A`, the container will panic with a clear error message instead of causing a stack overflow.

 ## Installation

-Add Fibre to your project by running:
+Add `Fibre IoC` to your project by running:
 ```sh
 cargo add fibre_ioc
 ```